pschaus/book_lepl1402/source/part1.rst

         }
     }

-The expression :code:`super.getPrice()` calls the method "getPrice" as defined in the superclass "Weapon".
-That means that the keyword :code:`super` can be used to call methods of the superclass, which would normally not be possible because of rule 3.
+The expression :code:`super.getPrice()` calls the method :code:`getPrice` as defined in the superclass :code:`Weapon`.
+That means that the keyword :code:`super` can be used to call methods of the superclass, which would normally not be possible for overridden methods because of rule 3.

 Extending, extending,...
 ------------------------

 A subclass cannot only override methods of its superclass, it can also add new instance variables and new methods.
-For example, we can define a new type of Mighty Swords that can do magic:
+For example, we can define a new type of Mighty Swords that can do magic damage:

 .. code-block:: java